7 Ways for Caregivers to Protect Their Financial Health

 A 2020 report from the National Alliance for Caregiving and AARP found that 19% of caregivers in the U.S. are providing unpaid care to an adult with health or functional needs.

-Look into programs offered by Medicare, Veterans Affairs (if your loved one is a veteran), and other government agencies to see if they can offer some financial support.
+Look into programs offered by Medicare, the Department of Veterans Affairs (if your loved one is a veteran), and other government agencies to see whether they can provide financial support.

 If your family member has long-term care or life insurance, you may be able to use the policy to pay for your caregiving expenses, too.